-The Remuneration and Appointments Committee jointly performs the functions that the Code assigns to the appointments committee and the remuneration committee, respectively.
+The Remuneration and Appointments Committee jointly performs the functions that the Code assigns to the Appointments Committee and the Remuneration Committee, respectively.
 This Committee was formed in compliance with the stricter rules set out for the remuneration committee's composition as it has only independent members.

-The combination of the functions of the appointments and the remuneration committees into one single committee arose from the affinity of some of the competencies required for the two bodies and from the positive experience gained on previous occasions, ensuring efficiency in the discussion of the relevant issues with the elimination of the risk of any possible failure of coordination.
+The combination of the functions of the Appointments and the Remuneration Committees into one single committee arose from the affinity of some of the competencies required for the two bodies and from the positive experience gained on previous occasions, ensuring efficiency in the discussion of the relevant issues with the elimination of the risk of any possible failure of coordination.

-The Board of Directors has not reserved for its duties and functions that the Code attributes to the committees; said duties and functions were distributed among the committees only in compliance with the Code's recommendations.
+The Board of Directors has not reserved the duties and functions that the Code attributes to the committees; said duties and functions were distributed among the committees only in compliance with the Code's recommendations.